 supplied by the Admissions Office.

 Analyze the worst-case running time of your dijkstra function.
 Show your work, as always!

-[If you do the extra credit portion] As is, your tour-guide always visits nearest unvisited selected stop.
+[If you do the extra credit portion] As is, your campus-tour always visits nearest unvisited selected stop.
 Is this optimal?
 That is, does this algorithm create the shortest path visiting all the selected tour stops?
 If so, explain why this is true.
 If not, provide a counter-example.